-Is it time to wash your bedding?
-We recommend washing your sheets and pillowcases once every week or two, but your comforter doesn’t require cleaning nearly as often because it doesn’t come in contact with your skin and hair every night the way your sheets and pillowcases do.
+Your comforter doesn’t require cleaning nearly as often as your sheets and pillowcases because it doesn’t come in contact with your skin and hair every night the way your sheets and pillowcases do.
 Therefore, it’s reasonable to wash your comforter three or four times per year.
 As a natural reminder, plan to have your comforter cleaned with the changing seasons.

 Here’s how to clean a comforter using several different techniques.